May 2026 Election Results

 Background Information | Proposal Development & Timeline

-How will the bond measure affect YOUR HOUSEOLD’s property taxes?
+How will the bond measure affect YOUR HOUSEHOLD’s property taxes?
 Go here to see.

-Measure 14-84: Five-year Levy for Park Maintenance, Operations, and Recreation Services (Hood River Valley Parks & Recreation District)
+Measure 14-84: Five-year Levy for Park Maintenance, Operations, and Recreation Services (HR Valley Parks & Recreation District) - YES

 Hood River Valley Parks and Recreation District (HRVPRD) is facing a budget shortfall due to revenues not keeping pace with inflation, rising costs, increasing responsibilities, and no change to the tax rate.
 This measure would preserve current service levels and programming.